-PPL (pay per lead) programs pay whenever a successful campaign sends leads.
+PPL (pay per lead) affiliate programs pay whenever a successful campaign sends leads.
 This affiliate venture is wild and highly lucrative.
 Why?
 Because you’re not convincing someone to buy a product or service.

 Instead, all you need to do is send qualified individuals to an offer.
 If they click, like, submit a zip code/email, etc., then you’re paid!
 You become the traffic source for these businesses.
 They must do the heavy lifting when it comes to making the sale.

-You’ll find pay per lead programs in nearly every niche.
+You’ll find pay per lead affiliate programs in nearly every niche.
 You’ll also find PPL offers for just about any type of action.
 Paired right and your website or blog could make big bucks sending people through the affiliate links.
 How’s that sound compared to other programs?
 Great, right?

 What You Need to Know about Being a Pay Per Lead Affiliate